cbeust/space-invade.rs/README.md

 and hooked it up with its `input` and `output` instructions.
 Refer to the detailed architecture (or the code) to understand how this works, but I thought this was another very clever design around hardware limitations of the time.

-The main logic is in the file [`sdl2.rs`](https://github.com/cbeust/space-invade.rs/blob/main/src/sdl2.rs), which spawns the emulator in a separate thread.
-That thread updates the graphic memory which the SDL 2 main loop uses to draw the graphics on the main screen.

 The emulator is calibrated to run at 2Mhz with the following logic, which you will find in the [`run_one_frame()`](https://github.com/cbeust/space-invade.rs/blob/main/emulator/src/emulator.rs#L143-L157) function:

 - Run as many cycles as necessary to reach the first half of the screen (about 16,500)